DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Related Work

-Our work is also related to sampling-based planners Model Predictive Path Integral~(MPPI) and Cross-Entropy Method~(CEM) \cite{williams2017information,wagener2019online,chua2018deep}.
-These algorithms sample a set of trajectories around the nominal trajectory using a fixed sampling distribution, and update the nominal trajectory based on the ``goodness'' of the trajectories to bias sampling in subsequent iterations.
-Our framework uses distribution propagation instead of sampling and naturally optimizes stochastic policies instead of relying on a prefixed sampling distribution.
+Our work is also related to sampling-based planners Model Predictive Path Integral~(MPPI) and Cross-Entropy Method~(CEM) \cite{kobilarov2012cross,williams2017information,chua2018deep,wagener2019online,mohamed2022autonomous}.
+These algorithms sample a set of trajectories around a nominal trajectory using a fixed sampling distribution, and update the nominal trajectory based on the ``goodness'' of the trajectories to bias sampling in subsequent iterations.
+Similarly, \citeAY{Mania2018} use sampling to estimate numerical gradients which provide related policy updates.
+Our framework uses distribution propagation instead of sampling and it optimizes stochastic policies instead of having a fixed sampling distribution.

 Finally, we note that our approach can flexibly handle both discrete and continuous variables.
 In contrast, other methods for planning in hybrid spaces typically restrict the transitions, for example, to piecewise linear models \cite{li2005lazy,zamani2012symbolic,raghavan2017hindsight}.